-We hope to achieve this reality for all who visit Barangaroo South through facilitating employment skilling and training programs including our onsite learning hub, the Barangaroo Skills Exchange, arts and cultural programs, as well as health and wellbeing initiatives for a productive workforce, under Lendlease’s Climate Positive Work Plan.
+We aim to leave a positive social legacy that benefits everyone in the community.
+We hope to achieve this reality for all who visit Barangaroo South through facilitating employment skilling and training programs including our onsite learning hub, the Barangaroo Skills Exchange, arts and cultural programs, as well as health and wellbeing initiatives for a productive and healthy community and workforce, under the Project’s Climate Positive Work Plan.

 Each November, Year 10 students from various Sydney High Schools come together for a week of work experience with the Barangaroo South team.

 The students are tasked with creating a consultancy firm and asked to advise Lendlease on their ideas for developing a portion of Barangaroo South.
 Each day has a particular area of focus and guidance from a Lendlease expert whose knowledge and experience of Barangaroo South helps the students make their recommendations for their development area.

 The focus areas include design, planning, sustainability, retail, construction, community engagement, marketing and communications.
 This gives the students an overview of the development and construction industry and opens their eyes to the different career opportunities available to them.

 If you would like to register your interest for this program, please email firstname.lastname@example.org with your name, school, and contact details and let us know why you would like to spend a week at Barangaroo South.

 The Barangaroo Skills Exchange (BSX) is a learning hub situated on the Barangaroo South construction site and is currently undergoing a refresh for the next stage of Barangaroo South – One Sydney Harbour.

 Established by Lendlease in 2012 in partnership with the Western Sydney Institute of TAFE, the BSX delivers a range of practical skilling and nationally-recognised training programs to meet the needs of the workforce.